What Is Breast Augmentation?

 Incision type, as well as implant placement, are decisions that will need to be made before surgery.
 During breast augmentation, the chosen incision is created and then the appropriate breast implant will be slipped into its position.
 Regardless of incision placement, scarring is generally unnoticeable.

-Our breast surgeons typically favor these strategies when placing implants:
+Our breast surgeon typically favors these strategies when placing implants:

 How Long Is Recovery After Breast Augmentation?